 - Provided That in this paragraph 10.1 a “working day” shall mean a day on which construction works forming part of the Development are undertaken.

-The Airport Companies shall operate and comply fully with the requirements of the Construction Sound Insulation Scheme during the construction of the Development and shall undertake or cause or permit construction of the Development unless the Construction Sound Insulation Scheme is in operation.
+The Airport Companies shall operate and comply fully with the requirements of the Construction Sound Insulation Scheme during the construction of the Development and shall not undertake or cause or permit construction of the Development unless the Construction Sound Insulation Scheme is in operation.

 Part 2: Covenants with the Council and the Greater London Authority